 - Parking is restricted to College-registered vehicles and guests of the College.
 All student, faculty, staff and Trustee vehicles are to be registered.
 A numbered tag provided free of charge is to be displayed in an easily visible area on all vehicles.
 Registration of vehicles after College registration for classes is completed is done through the Student Activities Office.
 If the tag is lost or mutilated, a replacement must be secured.
-There is a replacement charge of \$5. - During the day, students are permitted to park only in the Student Shepard Student Center lot, Mills Avenue lot, Morrison lot, South Street lot, Orange Hall lot, Benjamin Avenue lot, Bennett Street lot and the Physical Education lot.
-The Harriman Hall lot, Shepard Student Center lot, and the parking area located at the rear of the Physical Education Building, or spaces as indicated in other lots are reserved for faculty and staff.
+There is a replacement charge of \$5. - During the day, students are permitted to park only in the George Shepard Student Center Parking lots #7 and #7B, Mills Avenue lot #9, Morrison lot #5, South Street lot #14, Orange Hall lot #1, Benjamin Avenue lot #13, Bennett Street lot #8 and the lower end of Lot #4 Tennis

+Court Drive, and the Parking Garage.
+The George Shepard Student Center lot#6, and the upper parking area lot #4 located at the rear of the Physical Education Building are reserved for faculty and staff.
 In the evening, all lots are open on a first-come basis for students and staff.
 Bikes and motorcycles must park in designated areas only.

 - Parking in the lots is permitted only within the stalls.
 Drivers should be careful to park within the painted lines.
 Parking is prohibited adjacent to curbing or lanes painted yellow. - Overnight or weekend parking is not permitted.
-Parking lots are closed after the last evening class and/or college function. - Parking is permitted along the roadway curb closest to Orange Hall. - A 5 mile per hour speed limit shall be observed in the parking lot. - Please consult bulletin boards for additional information throughout the year.
+Parking lots are closed after the last evening class and/or college function. - A 5 mile per hour speed limit shall be observed in all parking lots and garage. - Please consult bulletin boards for additional information throughout the year.